Roman (consulting firm)

-Roman (formerly Román y Asociados) is a Spanish communications and public affairs consultancy founded in 1989.
+Roman (formerly Román y Asociados) is a Spanish communications and public relations consultancy founded in 1989.
 With an international presence and offices in Barcelona, Madrid and London, it specialises in building and protecting corporate reputation.

 History

 Roman was founded in Barcelona in 1989 under the name of Román y Asociados, on the initiative of Santiago Román, who remained at the helm until 2012.
 Initially, the consultancy focused on press office services and media relations, in line with corporate communications at the time.

 With market growth and the rise of the Internet, the company expanded its geographical presence and service areas, opening an office in Madrid in the 1990s and in Valencia in 2004.
 During this period, the company began to diversify its activities, including communications for the technology and telecommunications sectors.

 After the management team acquired ownership in 2012, Silvia Alsina, then CEO, took over as Executive Chairman and in 2022 gave two of her business directors a shareholding.

 In 2019, the company underwent a rebranding and identity change.
 The company rebranded from ‘Roman & Associates’ to ‘Roman’ and the English slogan 'reputation matters´ was incorporated as part of the identity.
 From 2020, the company made several strategic acquisitions to expand its capabilities.
 In 2022 it acquired the creative studio La Casa de Carlota, and in 2024 Villafañe & Asociados Consultores (VA&C), which specialises in measuring and managing corporate reputation.